PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 :py:meth:`identify_pairs` to save us on much of the boiler plate of reducing samples.

->>> d = sans_connection(29270, 29310, path="tests/demo.xml")
+>>> d = sans_connection(70, 110, path="tests/sans.xml")
 >>> pairs = identify_pairs(d, oracle=test_oracle)
-What is the blank for the sample: dio solution 23 1mm cell
+What is the blank for the sample: example in pure h2o
 1: air blank
-2: dio solvent 1mm cell
+2: example solvent 1mm cell
 3: h2o blank
+3
+What is the blank for the sample: example solution 23 1mm cell
+1: air blank
+2: example solvent 1mm cell
+3: h2o blank
 2
 What is the blank for the sample: polar bear p1 across hairs
 1: air blank
-2: dio solvent 1mm cell
+2: example solvent 1mm cell
 3: h2o blank
 1
 What is the blank for the sample: polar bear p1 along hairs
 1: air blank
-2: dio solvent 1mm cell
+2: example solvent 1mm cell
 3: h2o blank
 1
 What is the blank for the sample: polar bear p2 across hairs
 1: air blank
-2: dio solvent 1mm cell
+2: example solvent 1mm cell
 3: h2o blank
 1
 What is the blank for the sample: polar bear p2 along hairs
 1: air blank
-2: dio solvent 1mm cell
+2: example solvent 1mm cell
 3: h2o blank
 1
-What is the blank for the sample: silica in pure h2o
-1: air blank
-2: dio solvent 1mm cell
-3: h2o blank
-3

 In the above, :py:meth:`identify pairs` asked the user to find the correct blank for each sample, which the user gave by submitting a